-Hal Costley, Interim President, Treasurer
+Hal Costley, Treasurer

 Hal is a Richmond native having lived here since fourth grade with extended times away for college and Air Force.
 He received a BS in Civil Engineering from Virginia Tech and a MS in Civil Engineering from the University of Texas in Austin.
 He was Vice-President of Design for TDFB, Inc., a Richmond Engineering-Architectural firm and then Vice-President of Engineering for Carpenter Co., a Richmond manufacturing firm from which he is now retired.
 Over the past thirty years, he has been involved as a volunteer with numerous non-profit organizations with Henrico County Public Schools and other associations.
 He enjoys, traveling, downhill snow skiing, golf, reading, hiking, and spending time with his two grandsons.